Public Citizen and the Texas Emissions Reduction Plan

 Texans – especially those near the Port of Houston and the ship channel — are breathing worsening toxic particulate matter and unsafe levels of ozone.
 This toxic air from diesel trucks, port equipment, ships, and chemical/petroleum industries will cause greater harm to the people of Texas if the Texas legislature fails to expand and improve the Texas Emissions Reduction Plan (TERP) programs.
 As the population of Texas grows, off-road diesel machines building Texas’s future and the number of trucks driving on our roads will increase.

 In 2001 Texas legislature with the encouragement of Public Citizen established the Texas emissions reduction plan (TERP), which has successfully helped reduce emissions from trucks, buses, trains and off-road equipment around the state.
 However, there is still much more work to be done to make the air safe in and around the Port of Houston and the other areas of the state that do not comply with federal clean air standards.
-Since 2001, succeeding legislatures improved parts of TERP programs, while at the same time, they have reduced the allocation of funds that could have gotten the job done.
+Since 2001, succeeding legislatures have improved parts of TERP programs, but at the same time they have reduced the allocation of funds that could have gotten the job done.